Chapman gets 1st save in over a month as Yanks beat Phillies

 Chapman fell behind Harper by throwing three straight fastballs out of the strike zone, but then used his slider to get the first out.
 McCutchen then hit a 1-0 100-mph fastball into the left field seats to make it 6-4.

 Chapman threw three straight pitches over 100 mph to Hoskins and got his second strikeout on a 103-mph pitch.
-He ended the game by getting Gregorius to look at a 102-mph fastball
+He ended the game by getting Gregorius to look at a 102-mph fastball.

+“To fall behind 3-0 to Harper and just make some really good pitches against him was huge,” Boone said.
+“Then (after the McCutchen homer) it was right back to, I thought, really got locked in with his delivery, pounded the zone.

+“You saw the velocity up, overpowered Hoskins and then the same with Didi.
+I think he just got in a really good place with his delivery, was on line and the stuff was there.
+So, encouraging again.”

 Hoskins homered, Ronald Torreyes hit an RBI double and Jean Segura hit an RBI single for the Phillies, who lost for the fifth time in 15 games.